LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

    sending operator when the referenced modules are also being converted into objects.
 Calls in the pseudo-module ``user`` can be encapsulated using the :ref:`control_external_call_1` Logtalk external call control construct.
-You can also use instead an :ref:`directives_uses_2` directive where the first argument would be the atom ``user`` and the second argument a list of all external predicates.
+You can also use instead a :ref:`directives_uses_2` directive where the first argument would be the atom ``user`` and the second argument a list of all external predicates.
 This alternative has the advantage